abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 proliferation, or creating a self around it.
 If someone says something to us and we become angry or feel uncomfortable, instead of going outward, as we typically do with mettā, we can go inward.
 So when we feel pain in a situation, we can first recognize it.
-Then, we move toward the painful feeling and explore it.
+Then we move toward the painful feeling and explore it.
 If we can refrain from getting into the story behind the feeling, it will be that much easier to experience the feeling without wanting to change it.
 It’s merely a